SergiomFM/Transcendence/IMPLEMENTATION.md

 The database includes migration logic to handle schema evolution: it adds columns (`avatar`, `google_avatar`) if missing, and recreates `match_history` if the old schema had `NOT NULL` constraints on player IDs (to support guest players).

+### CORS (`plugins/a-CORS.js`)

+CORS is configured with a dynamic origin function that reflects the requesting origin back in the `Access-Control-Allow-Origin` header.
+This allows the application to work from any domain (localhost, LAN IPs, production domain) without hardcoding allowed origins.
+Credentials are enabled for cookie-based authentication.

 ### Session & Authentication (`plugins/auth.js`)

 Sessions use `@fastify/secure-session` with an encrypted cookie (symmetric key from `/app/database/secret-key`).
 Sessions are **stateless on the server** -- all session data lives in the encrypted cookie on the client.